State Employees Credit Union: History

 State Employees' Credit Union was originally incorporated on June 4, 1937 by employees of the State of North Carolina.
 The credit union began with $437 in assets and 17 members and was first operated from the basement of Raleigh's Agriculture Building.
 By 1960, the credit union grew to serve over 70,000 members and had assets of almost $25 million.

-By 2022, State Employees' Credit Union had grown to over $53.1 Billion in assets and 2.6 million members.
+By 2022, State Employees' Credit Union had grown to over $53.1 Billion in assets and 2.7 million members.
 This made State Employees' the second largest credit union in the United States in terms of assets and membership.
 Total membership amounts to approximately one-quarter of all North Carolinians.

 Shared Branches

-A few otherwise independent credit unions share SECU's branches.
+A few otherwise independent credit unions have shared SECU's branches.

-Local Government Federal Credit Union's scope of membership is very similar to SECU's, except it is open to persons associated with county, city, and similar level government agencies in North Carolina.
-Originally, LGFCU and SECU were a single credit union.
-However, LGFCU split off in response to criticism the original credit union was accepting members beyond its scope of membership.
+Civic Federal Credit Union serves employees of county, city, and other local government agencies in North Carolina.
+It operates largely as a virtual credit union (see Direct Bank).
+For about four decades, local employees had access to SECU's branch network, via an arrangement with Local Government Federal Credit Union (LGFCU).
+LGFCU eventually became the fourth largest credit union in North Carolina.
+However, LGFCU executives started Civic Credit Union as a lower-cost alternative to SECU's extensive branch network.
+The transition from Local Government Federal Credit Union to Civic Credit Union was completed in June of 2025.

-The North Carolina Press Association Federal Credit Union (NCPAFCU) is open to employees and other persons associated with most of the newspapers that are members of the North Carolina Press Association.
+The North Carolina Press Association Federal Credit Union (NCPAFCU) is open to employees and other persons associated with member newspapers of the North Carolina Press Association.